Heisnotanimposter/StudywithThreeJS/README.md

 - **Material Properties:** Control how each reflection component behaves, enabling diverse material appearances.
 - **Shader Implementation:** Facilitates real-time rendering of complex lighting interactions.

-Understanding and implementing the Phong Reflection Model is essential for anyone involved in 3D graphics, game development, or visual effects, serving as a foundation for more advanced rendering techniques.

-If you have any further questions or need more detailed explanations on specific aspects of the Phong Material Formula, feel free to ask!